aikchongtan/movie_oasis/README.md

 3. More advanced recommender algorithms i.e., collaborative item filtering, K-nearest neighbor etc, to give more personalized suggestions;
 4. A conversational chatbot to respond to registered users' queries etc ...

-If I wish to revamp the site in future to handle more visitors and enhance their UX, I may consider implementing with Django + React.js. to serve bigger scale traffic.
+If I wish to revamp the site in future to handle more visitors and enhance their UX, I may consider implementing it with Django + React.js. to serve bigger scale traffic.

+Any suggestion to enhance the site is welcome :) Do let me know.